sayakpaul/deit-tf/README.md

 The converted models will be available on on TF-Hub soon.

-TODO: Code for summarizing for model.
+TODO: Code for summarizing a hub model.

 ## Results